Larusu/TryingToMakeAGAme/README.md

 # 🎮 Java 2d Game with Swing
-This repository is a personal project where I'm learning game development by making a simple RPG 2D Game using
-Java Swing.
-It's all about having fun while understanding how game work, how Java handles graphics, and how to omplement
+This repository is a personal project where I'm learning game development by making a simple RPG 2D Game using Java Swing.
+It's all about having fun while understanding how game work, how Java handles graphics, and how to implement basic mechanics.
-basic mechanics.
 Special thanks to [RyiSnow](https://www.youtube.com/@RyiSnow) for the amazing tutorial: **"How to Make a 2d Game in Java."**
 this project is heavily inspired by it!